Clandestine1/Project4_Proposal/README.md

 ##### Shauna Walker

 ### About
 Fragments is a judgement free platform that connects aspiring writers with other writers and bibliophiles that want to read a story.
 Writers can use this app to get advice from other writers on the message board, get random writing prompts, post their stories and sell their stories in the BookStore.
-Anyone can read a story, but only logged in users can creater, update and delete posts tied to their account.
+Anyone can read a story or create a story, but only logged in users can create, update and delete posts tied to their account.

 ###### Fundraising application MVP
 - Search feature by genre, author, post date, etc.